 Depending on the number of riders, their weight, and their distribution, the tubes rise anywhere from 15 to 25 feet along the far side of the funnel before momentarily stopping and sliding back in the other direction.
 At that moment, riders experience a delirious free-floating feeling.
 The tubes head up the other wall of the funnel, although not as far as the first time, and deliver a smaller dose of airtime.
 As the tubes float back up the opposite side and move forward in the funnel, a blast of water shoots them through the narrow end.

-In a park filled with wedgie-inducing, wild experiences, High Anxiety is one of Mountain Creek's signature attractions.
+In a park filled with wedgie-inducing, wild experiences, High Anxiety is one of Action Park's signature attractions.